satish125/18f-agile-bpa/docs/3 - what we use/install/detailed-windows-installation.md

 c.
 Open the php.ini file located in apache2.4.9\bin folder, remove the comment ';' at the line which says:<br>
      extension=php_openssl.dll
 </li>
-<li>Edit the httpd_ssl.conf file in the folder name, “extra” within the conf folder:<br>
+<li>Edit the httpd-ssl.conf file in the folder name, “extra” within the conf folder:<br>
 a.
 Find the line which says "SSLMutex ...." and change it to "SSLMutex default" without quotes.<br>
      NOTE: If SSLMutex is not present in the file, disregard this step.<br>
 b.
 Find the line which says: &lt;VirtualHost _default_:443&gt;.
 Right after it, change the line which says "DocumentRoot ..." to DocumentRoot "C:/wamp/www/" with quotes.
 Change the line ErrorLog "c:/Apache24/logs/error.log" to Errorlog “logs/sslerror_log”.
-Change the line TransferLog "c:/Apache24/logs/access.log" to TransferLog logs/sslaccess_log<br>
+Change the line TransferLog "c:/Apache24/logs/access.log" to TransferLog "logs/sslaccess_log"<br>
 c.
 SSL crt file: Change the line SSLCertificateFile "c:/Apache24/conf/server.crt" to SSLCertificateFile "conf/ssl.crt/server.crt"<br>
 d.
 SSL key file: Change the line SSLCertificateKeyFile "c:/Apache24/conf/server.key" to SSLCertificateKeyFile "conf/ssl.key/server.key"<br>
 e.
 Change the line which says &lt;Directory "C:/Program Files/Apache Software Foundation/Apache2.4/cgi-bin"&gt; or something similar, to &lt;Directory "C:/wamp/www/"&gt; and add the following lines inside those &lt;Directory ... &gt;...&lt;/Directory&gt; tags:<br>